-And since fashion is something we participate in daily (almost all of us wear clothing at one point or another, at least in the cirlces I run in) and we had to acquire it somehow, it offers us an interesting, frequent opportunity to practice choosing something with intention, to practice choosing with integrity.
+And since fashion is something we participate in daily (almost all of us wear clothing at one point or another, at least in the circle I run in) and we had to acquire it somehow, it offers us an interesting, frequent opportunity to practice choosing something with intention, to practice choosing with mindfulness.
 If we want to get all metta about it, it’s an opportunity to practice choosing and then wearing examples of loving-kindness, compassion, empathy, and equanimity.
 Or in other words: fashion is a way to literally clothe yourself in your deepest hopes, and your deepest values.

 I mean, even the Buddha understood this.
-Of the 227 rules required of Buddhist monks, a surpringly high percentage of them involve rules about what a monk can and can’t wear, and how much clothing a monk should own (#originalcapsulewardrobe), and how their robes should be cared for and used and when they should be replaced.
+Of the 227 rules required of Buddhist monks, a surprisingly high percentage of them involve rules about what a monk can and can’t wear, and how much clothing a monk should own (#originalcapsulewardrobe), and how their robes should be cared for and used and when they should be replaced.

 (I mean I always did suspect that fashion was an important road to enlightenment... )

-The significance of what we wear is a big, complicated, deep topic of exploration, and it’s really what I created Bead & Reel and the Fair Trade Fashion Show to help navigate.
+The significance of what we wear is a big, complicated, deep topic of exploration, and it’s really what I created Bead & Reel and the Impact Fashion Show to help navigate.
 Because I really do believe that ideas like vegan and fair trade and organic and small batch and second hand and homemade and zero waste are extremely important, to mindfulness and beyond.
 I believe that we must get very honest with ourselves about our fashion choices, and what they mean for our selves and for the world around us.
 But, once we do, once our closet is a Pinterest-worthy photo of sustainability, is our work done?
 Are we mindful yet?

 As I see more and more people and brands moving towards more and more mindful fashion I think it's fantastic, truly, but I actually don’t think this will ultimately change anything on a large scale, systemic level.
 And that’s because it ultimately doesn’t matter if we treat our closets mindfully if we aren’t yet treating each other mindfully.